 • Queen conch and habitat description.

-- Visual census area covered.
-Diver experience in detecting burrow individuals. - What are the temporal/spatial limitations? - Depth restriction to less of 100' for diver security.
+• Visual census area covered.
+Diver experience in detecting burrow individuals.

+• Depth restriction to less of 100' for diver security.
 If the survey is not finished during the close season, fishing activity can affect the results.